simonmichael/hledger/doc/site/faq.md

-- hledger's default commodity directive (D) sets the commodity to be used for subsequent commodityless amounts, and also sets that commodity's display settings if such an amount is the first seen. ledger uses D only for commodity display settings and for the entry command.
+- hledger's default commodity directive (D) sets the commodity to be used for subsequent commodityless amounts, and also sets that commodity's display settings if such an amount is the first seen.
+Ledger uses D only for commodity display settings and for the entry command.

 - hledger generates a description for timelog sessions, instead of taking it from the clock-out entry

-- hledger's [include directive](manual.html#including-other-files) does not support shell glob patterns (eg `include *.journal` ), which ledger does.
+- hledger's [include directive](manual.html#including-other-files) does not support shell glob patterns (eg `include *.journal` ), which Ledger does.

 - when checking [balance assertions](manual.html#balance-assertions)
-  hledger sorts the account's postings first by date and then (for postings with the same date) by parse order. ledger goes strictly by parse order.
+  hledger sorts the account's postings first by date and then (for postings with the same date) by parse order.
+Ledger goes strictly by parse order.

-- ledger allows amounts to have a
+- Ledger allows amounts to have a
   [fixed lot price](manual.html#fixed-lot-prices) and a regular price in any order (and uses whichever appears first). hledger requires the fixed lot price to come last (and ignores it).

 ### Implementation differences ?

-ledger is written in C++, whereas hledger is written in [Haskell](http://haskell.org).
+Ledger is written in C++, whereas hledger is written in [Haskell](http://haskell.org).
 Haskell is a highly regarded up-and-coming programming language that enables a coding style known as pure functional programming, offering the promise of more bug-free and maintainable software built in fewer